gboehl/DIMESampler.jl/README.rst

 The setting of ``aimh_prob`` is actually the default.
 For less complex distributions (e.g. distributions closer to Gaussian) a higher value can be chosen, which accelerates burn-in.

-Finally, plot the marginal distribution along the first dimension (remember that this actually is a 35-dimensional distribution).
+Let's plot the marginal distribution along the first dimension (remember that this actually is a 35-dimensional distribution).

 .. code-block:: julia